symbiote-h2020/SymbioteCloud/README.md

 - description
 - location_name
 - observed_property

+**_NOTE 3:_**  *should_rank* parameter can be set to enable ranking of the resources from the response.
+This allows currently available and popular resources to be returned with higher ranking than others.
+Also if geolocation point is used in the query resources closer to the point of interest are returned with higher ranking.

 For our example lets search for resources with name _Stationary 1_.
 We do it by sending a  _HTTP GET_ request on symbIoTe Core Interface ( [https://core.symbiote.eu:8100/coreInterface/v1/query?name=Stationary 1](http://core.symbiote.eu:8100/coreInterface/v1/query)).
 Response contains a list of resources fulfilling the criteria: